The Trusts Arena

 The Trusts Arena is an indoor arena located in Henderson, Auckland, New Zealand.
 It is a multi-purpose stadium that primarily holds sports events and music concerts.
 The Arena was opened by then Prime Minister of New Zealand Helen Clark on 11 September 2004.
 It holds 4,901 people.
 Adjacent to the stadium is an outdoor athletics facility known as the Douglas Track and Field, which has a capacity of 3,000 people.

 The sporting complex has been the home of many sporting teams, with the current arena tenant being the Northern Mystics of the ANZ Championship.
-Clubs based at the adjacent Douglas Track and Field include Waitakere City Athletics Club, Waitakere Rugby Club, and Waitakere United of the New Zealand Football Championship.
+Clubs based at the adjacent Douglas Track and Field include Waitakere City Athletics Club, Waitakere City Rugby Club, and Waitakere United of the New Zealand Football Championship.

 Douglas Track and Field

 The outdoor stadium attached to The Trusts Arena is known as the Douglas Track and Field.
 The facility currently caters for athletics, rugby and association football.
-Waitakere City Athletic Club, Waitakere Rugby Club and Waitakere United are based at the stadium.
+Waitakere City Athletic Club, Waitakere City Rugby Club and Waitakere United are based at the stadium.
 The stadium is used as the training ground for the All Blacks when preparing for matches in Auckland.
 The stadium was home to the now-defunct rugby league team Waitakere Rangers of the Bartercard Cup competition, and has also served as a training ground for the New Zealand Warriors of the NRL.
 The stadium also hosted the 2010 Australasian Gaelic Games.